 Menu Item Menu Options VLAN Support Disabled (default) Enabled.
 Must be enabled to show VLAN Setup and Ring Protect feature VLAN Range Start: <x></x> Specifies lowest VLAN ID# available.
 Valid range: 1 to 4095.
 Default is 1.
 VLAN Range End: <x></x> Specifies highest VLAN ID# available.
 Valid range: 1 to 4095.
 Default is 10.
-Management VLAN: <x></x> Specifies the VLAN ID# used by the management processor.
+VII ANI Catura Management VLAN: <x></x> Specifies the VLAN ID# used by the management processor.
 Default is 1.
-This value MUST be within the range specified by the range start and end set above, or you wil not be able to configure the switch.
-VLAN Setup Network Settings See below DHCP Server Disabled (default) Enabled VLAN Config/Status VLAN# IGMP Snooping Disabled (default) Enabled IGMP Querier Disabled (default) Enabled Current Multicast Groups See below Ring Protect Setup Ring Protect Mode Disabled (default).
+This value MUST be within the range specified by the range start and end set above, or you winot be able to configure the switch. ed by the efault is 1. the range specified set above, or you will VLAN Setup Network Settings See below DHCP Server Disabled (default) Enabled VLAN Config/Status VLAN# IGMP Snooping Disabled (default) Enabled IGMP Querier Current Multicast Groups IGMP Querier Disabled (default) Enabled See below Ring Protect Mode Disabled (default).
 Ring is turned off.
 Master: Switch with master responsibility for monitoring ring.
-Only one Master is allowed Transit: All other switches are set as Transit Primary Port: <x></x> Designates which port to use as the active uplink port to other switches.
-Valid range is port 11 thru 14 only (models 6740, 6741, 6742) or ports 9 thru 11 (model 6730).
-Secondary Port: <x></x> Designates which port to use as the fall back link to other switches.
-Valid range is port 11 thru 14 only (models 6740, 6741, 6742) or ports 9 thru 11 (model 6730).
+Only one Master is allowed Transit: All other switches are set as Transit responsibility for laster is allowed Ring Protect Primary Port: <x></x> Designates which port to use as the active uplink port to other switches.
+Valid range is port 11 thru 14 only.
+Setup Secondary Port: <x></x> Designates which port to use as the fall back link to other switches.
+Valid range is port 11 thru 14 only.
 Control VLAN: <x></x> Specifies the VLAN ID# used to determine the integrity of the ring. may not be used for any other traffic.
 Valid ID# is any ID outside the range set in VLAN setup.
 Default is VLAN 4095.
-Alternate Art- Disabled Net Mapping Enabled (default).
+Rapid Spanning Tree Disabled Alternate Art- Enabled (default).
+Disabled Net Mapping Enabled (default).
 QoS Settings Off (default) Standard Dante Strict